Do you often feel puffy and bloated? Then there is a possibility that your body is retaining excess water.

 - You will achieve a more toned and slimmer appearance.
 Further, as the body stops retaining water, it promotes muscle formation.

 - Reduce Salt Intake: Too much sodium or salt can cause instant water retention in the body.
-Therefore, reduce your daily salt and sodium intake.
-For severe cases, experts recommend eliminating salt from your meals.
+Therefore, reduce your daily salt and sodium intake by consuming less processed meat, salted nuts, preserved foods like canned food and pickles, packaged soup, sauces, which are all rich in sodium.

-- Eat Nutrient-Dense Meals: Over-consumption of carbohydrates may lead to water retention in the body.
+- Eat Nutrient-Dense Meals: Carbohydrates cause an increase in the hormone insulin, which can lead to increased salt retention and water re-absorption in the kidneys.
 Replace carbs with protein-rich foods and switch to healthier fibre-rich foods, minerals such as magnesium and potassium.
 Include green leafy vegetables, nuts, whole grains, herbs, and dark chocolate.

-- Hydrate Adequately: Drinking sufficient water helps kidneys to get rid of extra water and sodium.
+- Hydrate Adequately: Drinking sufficient water helps the kidneys in getting rid of extra water and sodium.
 If you live in a warm or humid climate and engage in physical activity, you must drink more than eight glasses of water in a day to prevent dehydration and water retention.
+Several weight-loss programmes also recommend drinking enough water as it induces thermogenesis.

-- Engage In Physical Activity: By increasing circulation in the body, exercise helps prevent water retention in the arms, legs, feet, and face.
-Working out regularly also gets rid of extra water weight in the form of sweat.
+- Engage In Physical Activity: Exercise increases blood circulation in the body and helps prevent water retention in the arms, legs, feet, and face.
+Working out regularly helps you get rid of excess water weight in the form of sweat.
 As the body uses glycogen reserves, it also releases extra water (3g) stored with each gram of glycogen.

 - De-stress: Stress causes a spike in the release of cortisol, which is also responsible for regulating the production of ADH or anti-diuretic hormone.
 Reducing stress maintains optimum levels of cortisol and ADH to manage fluid balance and prevent water retention.